 Speed of Transactions

-Transactions are often processed instantly through digital systems.
+Fintech Transactions are often processed instantly through digital systems.

-Transactions may take longer due to manual processes and internal verification.
+Traditional Banking Transactions may take longer due to manual processes and internal verification.

-India’s digital payment infrastructure such as UPI is managed by the National Payments Corporation of India.
+India’s digital payment infrastructure such as UPI is managed by the ** National Payments Corporation of India **.

-Official source: https://www.npci.org.in
+Official source: NPCI

 Customer Experience